 Students play a crucial role in research: some authors have even called them human ‘fruit flies’: they are available in abundance, accessible and highly convenient to use.
 Read the BPS’s discussion on the issues surrounding using students as participants.
 (Hat tip to contemporary mottled sheep for the heads up).

 Swearing at work is healthy!
 That’s according to a new study.
-Swearing – sensibly, mind you – helps to build camaraderie, serves as a tension reliever, and makes the workplace more comfortable.
+Swearing – sensibly, mind you – helps to build camaraderie, serves as a tension reliever(although there are other, less extreme ways to deal with workplace stress), and makes the workplace more comfortable.
 Or some shit like that so HealthBolt says.